area9innovation/fast/mini/readme.md

 - uncons, comparisons, and, or, not
 - ifte, while, def, eval, map, quoting
 - add std. lib
-- Add "<grammar-file> <id> prepare" to prepare a parsing function based on that grammar

 ## Step by step compilation